petar-rusev/cities-ui/README.md

 ```sh
 docker-compose up
 ```
-### This starts the [cities-service spring boot application](https://github.com/petar-rusev/cities-service) and the cities-app SAP UI5 application
+### This starts the [cities-service spring boot application](https://github.com/petar-rusev/cities-service) on http://localhost:8080 and the cities-app SAP UI5 application on http://localhost:8081

 ## Option 2: Manually Starting the cities-service and cities-app